UWA's four-year undergraduate Bachelor of Philosophy (Honours) degree comprises 32 units. The units you study must include:

 Some degree-specific majors require you to study complementary units that provide important additional knowledge and expertise in particular areas or to allow you to fill gaps in your knowledge that will be required to successfully complete the major.
 Up to four complementary units may be specified, although many degree-specific majors have fewer and some prescribe none.

 The requirement to include broadening units in your course is designed to ensure that as a graduate you will be exposed to different ideas and ways of learning, which will prepare you for the challenges of a changing global world and workforce.
 To achieve this purpose, you must pass four units that satisfy the broadening rules:

 - Bachelor of Philosophy (Honours) students must take GCRL1000 Global Challenges, Research and Leadership as one of their broadening units.

 At least one unit must have as its main focus some aspect of the globalised and culturally diverse environment.
 These are classified as Category A broadening units and include:

 Your remaining three broadening units can be chosen from Category A or Category B broadening units.
-Category B broadening units are all approved units from outside the degree area of your degree-specific major.
+Category B broadening units are all approved units from outside your area of knowledge degree area of your degree-specific major.

-You can count up to two Category A broadening units from the degree area of your degree-specific major towards your broadening requirements.
-Your remaining broadening units must be chosen from outside the degree area of your degree-specific major (Category A or B).
+You can count up to two Category A broadening units from the area of knowledge of your degree-specific major towards your broadening requirements.
+Your remaining broadening units must be chosen from outside the the areas of knowledge of your degree-specific major (Category A or B).

 For example, if you are taking a degree-specific major from the Bachelor of Arts course you can include up to two Category A broadening units from Arts.
 Your remaining broadening units must be chosen from the areas of Commerce, Design or Science.